 If you are struggling to contact the practice you can use the 'Patient Triage' link below to submit your request online.

 We are pleased to launch our trial of a new online consultation tool in collaboration with AccuRx - Patient triage.

 Access Patient Triage here

 Patient triage allows you to submit your query directly to the practice online, providing as much detail as you can to our team.
 Our clinical team will ensure your query is directed to the most appropriate person to help you quickly - a member of our physiotherapy team, our pharmacy team, our paramedic team or our GP team.
 The aim of the service is to ensure you get the care you need from the right person at the right time.
-We will try to respond using your prefered method but we may feel that we can better meet your needs through an alternative contact method.
+We will try to respond using your preferred method but we may feel that we can better meet your needs through an alternative contact method.